NicklasRatay/VBA-Commons-Library/doc/Stopwatch.md

  - [Pause](#pause)
  - [PrintElapsedTime](#printelapsedtime)
 ## GetElapsedTime
-Returns the total time this *Stopwatch* has been running.
+Returns the total time this *Stopwatch* has been running in seconds.
  - Parameters
 	 - None
  - Returns